hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 I wanted to have a stupid look across entities (MFs/indexes/...) in stupid/silly ways.

-This fetches the Indian MFs nav data from the AMFI website.
+This tries to fetch the Indian MFs nav data from the AMFI website and Index data from bse website.
+As one can look at this data from their website for personal use, so I am assuming that it should be fine to fetch the data again for personal use, but if you plan to access the data from these sources for any other use, do cross check with the data sources once, before fetching and using the data from them.
+Also avoid overloading their servers when trying to fetch, by fetching spread over a long time and not at once.

 NOTE: Rating/Ranking provided by independent 3rd parties will be based on collating a score over multiple parameters and or some more additional validation/crosscheck.